While using a bedpan may seem simple enough, it really is easy to improperly use one. Here are a few helpful tips for you and your patient on bedrest.

 The hardest part, at least for me, is getting the bedpan positioned to where it won't spill in front of a patient when they urinate.
 This is because when a patient is laying down with their legs together, the urine doesn't always flow straight down.
 It can run down their legs a little bit before falling into the pan.

 To compensate for this, I always put the front of it a little farther down to the patient's legs so if that happens, the urine still ends up in the pan instead of in front of it.
 Of course you still want the back of the pan far enough to catch the stool if they have a bowel movement.

 You can also assist them or ask them to spread their legs apart.
 Once they do, look in between their legs.
 If you can clearly see the inside of the pan, the urine should fall directly into it.

 Getting that balance may seem challenging at first but once you find that spot, you can repeat that placement over and over again even for patients of different sizes.

 Once they are done, you should of course provide perineal care before and after taking it out which can can also be a challenge.
 Before they begin to roll, have a good grip on the pan and make sure it doesn't roll with them.
 Then slowly slide it away without spilling or sloshing around the urine.
+Some people like to place paper towels or washcloths inside the pan to help prevent spillage.
 Finish providing perineal care and change out their incontinence pad or adult diaper if a spill did occur.